 Larry Scott was the first Mr. Olympia, and his claim to fame was the most mind-blowing set of biceps and triceps the bodybuilding world had ever seen up until the time Scott appeared on the scene.
 Larry Scott's favorite arm-building apparatus was the preacher curl bench, which also bears his name (the Scott curl bench).

 Larry believed that triceps grow the best with supersets and biceps grow the best with trisets (and who's gonna argue with him?)
 His favorite biceps routine was a triset performed on the preacher bench and a superset combo for triceps.
 Larry also frequently employed "burns," which were quick quarter-reps (partials) performed after each set.

 *The twin pedestal bench is a special bench for the kneeling rope triceps extension.
 It is simply two pads for the elbows with a space for your head in between.

 It was originally built by Vince Gironda and Scott later began manufacturing his own version.
 If you don't have the apparatus for this exercise, you can simply do a rope extension facing away from the weight stack from a high pulley in a lunge position.

-Pre exhaustion is a technique popularized Robert Kennedy of Muscle Mag International.
+Pre-exhaustion is a technique popularized by Robert Kennedy of Muscle Mag International.
 Pre-exhaustion supersets are performed by selecting an isolation exercise and following it with a compound exercise, with no rest in between the two.
-In the case of biceps, the natural choice for the compound exercise is the close grip chin-up.
-Your volume can range from three to five sets, depending on your split routine and experience level.
+In the case of biceps, the natural choice for the compound exercise is the close-grip chin-up.
+Your volume can range from 3-5 sets, depending on your split routine and experience level.

 Note: You can easily use this same principle with only three exercises and three rep ranges or even two exercises and two rep ranges as in the 6-20 method.
 In either case, the heavier, lower rep sets come first and the higher rep sets last.